anonymous21-bit/CropLeaf-Disease-Detection/README.md

 ## Overview

 This project implements a deep learning model using TensorFlow to classify plant leaf diseases from images.
 The model is designed to identify 38 different classes of crop diseases, leveraging a convolutional neural network (CNN) architecture for image classification.
-A Flask web application has been developed to provide a user interface for this model, though it is not yet integrated with a backend for full functionality.
+A Flask web application has been developed to provide a user interface for uploading images, displaying disease predictions, and recommending remedies through a shopping system, though the shopping system’s backend is still under development.

 ## Project Description